ShathaMK/MorseMission/README.md

 Type a message to encode it, or receive a transmission and decode it back.

 **🕵️ Level 3 — Get on the Mission.
 Find the Spy.**
-A spy is hiding at WWDC25 — use everything you've learned to catch them.
+A spy is hiding at WWDC25 — use everything you've learned to catch the spy.

 ---